A New Study May Forever Change the Way We Train Our Dogs

 I believe as these studies reveal what our dogs are thinking that devices such as shock collars may be banned in the United States and other countries who have not already done so.
 Other controversial methods such as pinch and choke collars may also become obsolete as we digest how our dogs feel about such methods.

 This will cause a shock wave (pun intended) throughout the dog training community.
 The punishments we use to get our dogs to behave in the manner we wish will be greatly scrutinized and debated.
 As brain scanning technology improves over the decades and we learn more and more about what our dogs are feeling, we will have to adjust our training methods to meet those emotional truths.
-We may find that common punishment methods we incorporate now are indeed viewed as abusive by our canine partners.
+We may find the common punishment methods we incorporate now are indeed viewed as abusive by our canine partners.

 What Do You Think?